brutella/hkcam/README.md

 #! /bin/sh
 ansible-playbook rpi.yml -i raspberrypi.local,
 ```
-3. open any HomeKit app and add the camera to HomeKit (pin for initial setup is `00102003`)
+3. open any HomeKit app and add the camera to HomeKit (pin for initial setup is `001 02 003`)
-4. enjoy your own HomeKit camera 🤓

 These steps require *ansible* to be installed.
 On macOS you can install it via Homebrew.
 ```sh